Here are all the panels from TechCrunch Sessions: Justice

 Data is playing a significant role in identifying the racial disparities in our criminal justice system.
 Ana Zamora of the ACLU says that at all levels — from the police, to prosecutors, sheriffs, corrections system, probation/parole, etc. — we need to see who is doing what in order to reform the criminal justice system.
 It’s in the data.

 As Amy Bach of Measures for Justice says, “no data, no change.”
 The voters want it, too, Zamora says.
 Through data, narrative and social media and technology, we can bring these issues to the voters so they can understand what the issues are and who is in charge.
-Don’t boo, vote.
+Don’t boo.
+Vote.

 Making Tech Accessible